 At first glance, the Heritage Extreme Winter Glove looks trendy, stylish, sleek and practical.
 When you first try these black gloves, the first thing that comes to mind is warmth and thickness.
 This makes them comfortable especially with the elasticated wrist cuffs that ensure they stay securely in position.
 The elasticated cuffs also prevent any winds and cold air from entering inside.

 Regarding warmth, these gloves boast 70 grams, 3M Thinsulate insulation for added warmth.
-This makes them one of the best winter gloves since they are warm and tight fitting.
+This makes them one of the best winter gloves since they are warm and tight-fitting.
 Another nifty feature of the Extreme Winter Gloves is they have a four-layer waterproofing system which ensures that your hands remain dry in all conditions.
-This, combined with the 3M Thinsulate insulation, keeps you warm and prevent your hands from getting damp.
+This, combined with the 3M Thinsulate insulation, keeps you warm and prevents your hands from getting damp.
 The good thing is they are breathable and absorb sweat to keep your hands dry.

 In addition to being excellent with heat retention, they come with a zipper pocket where you can fit a hand warmer for added warmth.
 In case of any cold, you can utilize disposable hand warmers which could help.
 These gloves are touch screen friendly which means you can use them every day especially with a world full of touch screen devices.